congomongo/congomongo/readme.markdown

 News
 --------------
-Version 0.1.7 (in progress) adds the ability to create MongoOptions and pass them into make-connection as the last argument, so that you can control autoConnectRetry and timeouts and so on.
+Version 0.1.7 adds the ability to create MongoOptions and pass them into make-connection as the last argument, so that you can control autoConnectRetry and timeouts and so on.
+This release also fixes a number of small bugs around type hints introduced in 0.1.6; corrects the upsert(?) parameter in fetch-and-modify; upgrades the Java driver to 2.6.5.
+The :only parameter can now be a map of field names and true / false values to allow fields to be included or excluded.
+The original vector of field names is still supported to include only the named fields.

 Version 0.1.6 removes (almost) all of the reflection warnings.